 The BAC Writing and Learning Resource Center (LRC) provides a variety of academic support services.
 You must be a current BAC student, faculty, or staff member to receive tutoring.
 Tutors are fellow students, alumni, or specially hired professionals knowledgeable in their relevant subject matter.
-We are located on the first floor of the 320 Newbury St building, and can be reached at 617-585-0174, or by emailing firstname.lastname@example.org, or email@example.com.
+We are located on the 6th floor, room 605, 320 Newbury Street, and can be reached at 617.585.0174 or by emailing firstname.lastname@example.org or email@example.com.

 We offer two types of tutoring:

 - Drop-in: No appointment is necessary for drop-in tutoring.
 You simply show up at the designated time and place.
 Due to the nature of this type of tutoring, if there is excess demand in a given week, tutoring may have to take place in small groups or in individual sessions capped at 15-20 minutes.

 - By appointment: If you want more in-depth assistance than you feel you can get out of drop-in tutoring, individual sessions are also available.
 You will be given the contact information for a BAC tutor, and then it is your responsibility to contact this person and set up meeting times.
 (Please keep in mind that tutor times can be limited.
 Tutors are meant to be a resource, but are not "on call.")
 If you need help in any class, please contact the LRC at 617.585.0174.
 All services are free.

 Writing support is offered year around, by appointment only.
 Regular hours are scheduled during the spring and fall terms.
 Trained consultants offer professional appraisal of all written material and can make suggestions to improve presentation and clarity.
 Call ahead to schedule a session.
 You can drop in only if an available session has gone unfilled.

 Writing consultants can assist in any of the following ways (all services are free for BAC students):